SuperMechaDeathChrist/Widgets/README.md

 # Widgets
 Widgets for user interfaces in Python

-I'll upload some widgeys and code related to UIs in Python, mainly using PySimpleGUI, Kivy and tkinter.
+I'll upload some widgets and code related to UIs in Python, mainly using PySimpleGUI, Kivy and tkinter.

 # Splash.py